Pediatric feeding disorder can disrupt many aspects of a child’s life and overall well-being.

 Some infants and children have trouble feeding.
 They are more than fussy babies or picky eaters.
 For them, eating can be painful, frightening, or even impossible.
 As a result, they may severely limit their food choices or refuse food altogether, preventing them from getting the nutrition they need.

-When caring for a child with a pediatric feeding disorder, families often feel isolated and alone.
+When caring for a child with pediatric feeding disorder, families often feel isolated and alone.
 Nourishing these children can be difficult, as they may need to rely on medication, surgery, specialized feeding programs and therapies, or feeding tubes to thrive.
 Every child’s situation is different.
 Diagnosis and treatment should involve a team of experts.
 Along with the family, the team may include a:

 * Manikam R, Perman JA.
-Pediatric feeding disorders.
+Pediatric feeding disorder.
 J Clin Gastroenterol.
 2000;30(1):34-46.
 Reau NR, Senturia YD, Lebailly SA, Christoffel KK.
 Infant and toddler feeding patterns and problems: normative data and a new direction.
 Pediatric Practice Research Group.
 J Dev Behav Pediatr.
 1996;17(3):149-153.